 Admission: Adults: $3, Children (6–11): $1, Under 5: Free

 Twin Lights in the Highlands of Navesink overlooks the entrance to New York Bay.
 Today, the thousands of visitors that come to see one of the country’s most unique lighthouses can climb the north tower, where a sixth-order Fresnel lens was in use until 2007, for a spectacular panoramic view of the area from 200 feet up.

 Hours of Operation: Subject to change seasonally.
 Summer hours: 10 am-4:30 pm.
 Call for more information on guided tours.

 2 Hudson Rd., Highlands

-The Sandy Hook Lighthouse is the oldest operating lighthouse in the United States.
+The Sandy Hook Lighthouse is the oldest operating lighthouse in the United States and currently the inside is closed to visitors.
 It is located at the northern end of the Sandy Hook Unit of Gateway National Recreation Area in Atlantic Highlands.
 Amazingly well preserved, this unique octagonal tower dates back to the 18th century and has been in service since 1764.
-Kids must be 48 inches or taller to take a tour of the Lighthouse Keepers’ Quarters.

 9 Ocean Ave., Sea Girt

-The history of Sea Girt Lighthouse is a rich one, filled with numerous distinctions and achievements.
+The history of Sea Girt Lighthouse is a rich one, filled with numerous distinctions and achievements and has recently reopened to visitors.
 The red brick structure with a tower rising 44 feet was the last live-in lighthouse built on the Atlantic Coast.
 Since its restoration, the lighthouse is in use some 200 days a year.
 Today, the Sea Girt Lighthouse preserves and proclaims its fascinating history through publications, special programs and guided tours of the building now filled with exhibits of rare photos and artifacts.